deviodigital/delivery-fees-for-woocommerce/README.txt

 4. Order details in WordPress dashboard with "Delivery" instead of "Shipping"

 == Changelog ==

+= 1.5.1 =
+*   Added new German translation in `languages/dfwc-de_DE.pot`
+*   Added new Afrikaans translation in `languages/dfwc-af.pot`
+*   Updated WordPress Coding Standards in various areas throughout the plugin
+*   General code cleanup in various areas throughout the plugin

 = 1.5.0 =
 *   Updated various security related issues found with [Codacy](https://codacy.com) throughout multiple files in the plugin